Brian K. Vaughan: Career

 From 2004 to 2010 Vaughan wrote another creator-owned series, Ex Machina, a political thriller that depicts the life of Mitchell Hundred, a former superhero known as the Great Machine who, in the wake of his heroism during the September 11, 2001 attacks, is elected Mayor of New York City.
 The story is set during Hundred's term in office, and interwoven with flashbacks to his past as the Great Machine.
 Through this, the series explores both the political situations Hundred finds himself in, and the mysteries surrounding his superpowers.
 New Line Cinema purchased the film rights to the series in July 2005, and commissioned Vaughan to write one of the two commissioned scripts, which he was reported to be working on in 2007.
 Following the conclusion of Ex Machina in 2010, Vaughan reiterated his previous statement that he would concentrate on creator-owned work, saying, "I realized when I turned in this final Ex Machina script that it would be the first time I wasn't under some kind of deadline at Marvel or DC since 1996.
 That's a huge chunk of my life to spend with those characters.
 I love them, and I still read Marvel and DC's superhero books.
 I just think I'm better when I'm working on my own creations.
 When there are so many talented creators out there who are better at that stuff than me, I should leave those characters to them.
 I should do what I'm fortunate enough to be in the position to do, which is to create more new stuff."

 Vaughan was a writer, executive story editor and producer for seasons 3 to 5 on the ABC TV series Lost, a job he earned on the basis of his work on Y: The Last Man, of which Lost co-creator and executive producer Damon Lindelof was an ardent fan.
 Lindelof showed that book to series showrunner and executive producer Carlton Cuse.
 Lindelof relates, "And I told him, 'We need a guy like this on the show, but I don't think he'd ever do it.
 I don't think he even works in L.A.'
 And the next thing we knew, he was on the show."
 He began his stint on the series as executive story editor with the episode "The Man from Tallahassee", which premiered in March 2007.
 Vaughan continued as story editor on several episodes until he began writing episodes, beginning with the episode "Catch-22", which Vaughan co-wrote with Jeff Pinkner, and premiered in April that year.
-That episode was praised by Wired writer Erik Malinowski, who stated that the themes that Vaughan carried over to Lost from his comics work, including intricately weaved storylines typified by pathos and hope, as well as pop culture references, redeemed that series' third season.
+That episode was praised by Wired writer Erik Malinowski, who stated that the themes that Vaughan carried over to Lost from his comics work, including intricately crafted storylines typified by pathos and hope, as well as pop culture references, redeemed that series' third season.